PydraxAlpta/plvspwaa-dlc-guide/README.md

 **Replace** the contents of this folder with the contents of the archive you downloaded.
 ![Archive Contents](images/archive-contents.png) ![Windows File Copy - Replace Files Dialog](images/windows-replace-dialog.png)

-- Images showing the contents of the zip/7z files and that you should choose replace files with the dialog prompt that shows up
+- Images showing the contents of the zip files and that you should choose replace files with the dialog prompt that shows up

 ### For users with their own data